shargon/ComputeFIFOTaxes/README.md

 You must create a Google spreadsheet with all the information, each file on different sheets.

-Requite a config.json like this
+Require a config.json like this

 ```json
 {